-- 2.2.1 Close liaison shall be maintained between those concerned with the supply and those concerned with the use of meteorological information on matters which affect the provision of meteorological service for international air navigation. - 2.2.2 The Authority shall ensure that the designated meteorological provider establishes and implements a properly organised quality system comprising procedures, processes and resources necessary to provide for the quality management of the meteorological information to be supplied to the users listed in 2.1.2 - 2.2.3 The quality system shall be in conformity with the International Organisation for Standardisation (ISO) 9000 series of quality assurance standards and should be certified by an approved organisation. - 2.2.4 The quality system shall provide the users with assurance that the meteorological information supplied complies with the stated requirements in terms of the geographical and spatial coverage, format and content, time and frequency of issuance and period of validity, as well as the accuracy of measurements, observations and forecasts. - 2.2.5 In regard to the exchange of meteorological information for operational purposes, the quality system shall include verification and validation procedures and resources for monitoring adherence to the prescribed transmission schedules for individual messages and/or bulletins required to be exchanged, and the times of their filing for transmission.
+- 2.2.1 Close liaison shall be maintained between those concerned with the supply and those concerned with the use of meteorological information on matters which affect the provision of meteorological service for international air navigation. - 2.2.2 The Authority shall ensure that the designated meteorological provider establishes and implements a properly organised quality system comprising procedures, processes and resources necessary to provide for the quality management of the meteorological information to be supplied to the users listed in 2.1.2

+- 2.2.3 The quality system shall be in conformity with the International Organisation for Standardisation (ISO) 9000 series of quality assurance standards and should be certified by an approved organisation. - [Note: The ISO 9000 series of quality assurance standards provide a basic framework for the development of a quality assurance programme.
+The details of a successful programme are to be formulated by each State and in most cases are unique to the State organization.
+Guidance on the establishment and implementation of quality management systems is given in the Guide to the Implementation of Quality Managemen Systems for National Meteorological and Hydrological Services and Other Relevant Service Providers (WMO-No. 1100). - 2.2.4 The quality system shall provide the users with assurance that the meteorological information supplied complies with the stated requirements in terms of the geographical and spatial coverage, format and content, time and frequency of issuance and period of validity, as well as the accuracy of measurements, observations and forecasts.
+[When the quality system indicates that meteorological information to be supplied to the users does not comply with the stated requirements, and automatic error correction procedures are not appropriate, such information shall not be supplied to the users unless it is validated with the originator. - Note; Requirements concerning the geographical and spatial coverage, format and content, time and frequency of issuance and period of validity of meteorological information to be supplied to aeronautical users are given in Chapters 3, 4, 6, 7, 8, 9 and 10 and Appendices 2, 3, 5, 6, 7, 8 and 9 of this Annex replace with CAR and the relevant regional air navigation plans.
+Guidance concerning the accuracy of measurement and observation, and accuracy of forecasts is given in Attachments A and B respectively, to ICAO Annex 3.] - 2.2.5 In regard to the exchange of meteorological information for operational purposes, the quality system shall include verification and validation procedures and resources for monitoring adherence to the prescribed transmission schedules for individual messages and/or bulletins required to be exchanged, and the times of their filing for transmission.
+[The quality system shall be capable of detecting excessive transit times of messages and bulletins received.